reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 non-fiction/Why-Icebergs-Float.pdf
 ```

+#### Example 14

 What if we need to look for specific entries within a JAR file?
 Once we get the stream from the JAR file, we can always perform a filtering operation to get the matching ***JarEntry*** objects.
-Here is some code that demonstrates that.

-#### Example 14
+Let us demonstrate it with an example:

 ```java
 try (JarFile jFile = new JarFile(jarFile)) {